bagasafrz7/Play-Chat/README.md

 ## About The Project

-This is my first point of sale project.
-Built with Vue JS as front-end and using Restfull API which is built with Express JS.
-The purpose of this application is to simplify sales transactions, and also easy to use by anyone.
+Play Chat Apps are web-based chat applications that are used to interact online.
+Has a feature of finding friends, current location and can send messages in real-time.
+This application is built using Vue JS and Express JS.
 Thank you, hope it is useful.
 [More about Vue](https://vuejs.org/)

 ## Built With